Flame (Marvel Comics)

-Flame is a fictional character appearing in American comic books published by Marvel Comics.
+Flame is the name of several characters appearing in American comic books published by Marvel Comics.
+The original Flame, Dan Springer, first appeared in Dazzler #23 (January 1983) and was created by Danny Fingeroth and Frank Springer.

 Fictional character biography

+Dan Springer

-Flame tried to burn down Dazzler's apartment, and she hired Power Man and Iron Fist to find out who was behind it.
-Flame caught Dazzler and tried to kill her, but she was able to defeat him.
+Flame is an arsonist who was hired by the landlord Crowley to burn down Dazzler's apartment after Crowley's tenants refuse to buy his co-op shares.
+Dazzler hires Power Man and Iron Fist to find the culprit.
+Flame catches up to Dazzler and tries to kill her, but she is able to defeat him.

-Ferocia, Blue Streak, Flame, and Kingsize later broke Ricadonna from Sing Sing.
-Flame and his allies waited in the Corporation HQ on Hart Island and he trained his shapeshifting abilities, and Ricadonna told them that they would finish their job now.
-During the Heroes for Hire's attack on the Corporation's facility Flame fought Orka, and was later carried by Shang-Chi into an escape tunnel before it exploded.
+During the "Civil War" storyline, Flame, Ferocia, Blue Streak, and Kingsize break Ricadonna from Sing Sing.
+Flame gains shapeshifting abilities after being implanted with Skrull organs.
+He and his allies wait in the Corporation HQ on Hart Island, where he hones his new powers.
+During the Heroes for Hire's attack on the Corporation's facility, Flame battles Orka, and is later carried by Shang-Chi into an escape tunnel before it explodes.

+During the "Dark Reign" storyline, Flame is among the villains researched by Quasimodo for Norman Osborn.
+Quasimodo states that Flame is unstable to be used or go after due to the Skrull organs in him.

+Chaste version

+Flame is a member of the Chaste who learned how to generate fire from his palms.

+Plug-Uglies version

+Flame is an unnamed flamethrower-wielding man who is a member of a duo called the Plug-Uglies.

 Powers and abilities

+The first Flame is an expert arsonist.
+Skrull organs transplanted into his body by the Corporation allowed him to shapeshift.

+The second flame can generate fire from his palms.

+Equipment

-Flame is an expert arsonist.
-His costume is fireproof and has goggles to protect his eyes from the intense glare of the fires he lights.
+The first Flame's costume is fireproof and has goggles to protect his eyes from the intense glare of the fires he lights.
 The gloves of his costume are fitted with miniature flame-throwers and can shoot fireballs from the fingertips.
 He also wields a "fire-sword" which is a blade of super-hot flame.
 His method of transportation is his motorcycle, which has been redesigned to make no noise when running.

-Skrull organs transplanted into his body by the Corporation allowed him to shapeshift.
+The second Flame wields a katana which he carries on his back.

+The third Flame wields a flamethrower.